Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 Output files of the riboswitch are stored in ``$ANNOgesic/output/riboswitch`` and output files of the RNA thermometer are stored in ``$ANNOgesic/output/RNA_thermometer``.

-Names of the output folders are following:
+Names of the output folders are as following:

 **scan_Rfam:** Stores the results of searching to Rfam with ``cmscan`` (`Infernal <http://infernal.janelia.org/>`_).

-**gffs:** Stores gff files of riboswitchs / RNA_thermometer.
+**gffs:** Stores gff files of riboswitches/RNA_thermometers.
 Some useful information can be found in the tags of the attributes within the gff file.
-Based on this information, we can know the details of the specific riboswitchs / RNA_thermometer.
+Based on this information, we can know the details of the specific riboswitches/RNA_thermometers.
 The tags are as following:

-	**rfam_id:** Rfam ID of this riboswitchs / RNA_thermometer.
+	**rfam_id:** Rfam ID of this riboswitch/RNA_thermometer.

-	**e-value:** E-value of searching this riboswitchs / RNA_thermometer to Rfam.
+	**e-value:** E-value of searching this riboswitch/RNA_thermometer to Rfam.

-	**method:** This riboswitchs / RNA_thermometer is detected by which method.
+	**method:** This riboswitch/RNA_thermometer is detected by which method.

-**tables:** Stores tables of riboswichs / RNA_thermometer with more details.
+**tables:** Stores tables of riboswiches/RNA_thermometers with more details.
 The meaning of each column in this table is as following:

-	**ID:** Riboswichs / RNA_thermometer ID.
+	**ID:** Riboswich/RNA_thermometer ID.

 	**strain:** Strain name.

-	**strand:** Strand of the riboswichs / RNA_thermometer.
+	**strand:** Strand of the riboswich/RNA_thermometer.

-	**associated_CDS:** Downstream CDS of the riboswichs / RNA_thermometer.
+	**associated_CDS:** Downstream CDS of the riboswich/RNA_thermometer.

-	**start_genome:** This riboswichs / RNA_thermometer starts from which position of the genome.
+	**start_genome:** This riboswich/RNA_thermometer starts from which position of the genome.

-	**end_genome:** This riboswichs / RNA_thermometer ends to which position of the genome.
+	**end_genome:** This riboswich/RNA_thermometer ends to which position of the genome.

-	**Rfam:** Rfam ID of this riboswichs / RNA_thermometer.
+	**Rfam:** Rfam ID of this riboswich/RNA_thermometer.

-	**e_value:** E-value of searching this riboswitchs / RNA_thermometer to Rfam.
+	**e_value:** E-value of searching this riboswitch/RNA_thermometer to Rfam.

-	**start_align:** Position of this riboswichs / RNA_thermometer can be aligned to the genome.
+	**start_align:** Position of this riboswich/RNA_thermometer can be aligned to the genome.

-	**end_align:** Position this riboswichs / RNA_thermometer can be aligned to the genome.
+	**end_align:** Position this riboswich/RNA_thermometer can be aligned to the genome.

-**statistics:** Stores the file which contains the riboswichs / RNA_thermometer with corresponding amount.
+**statistics:** Stores the file which contains the riboswich/RNA_thermometer with corresponding amount.

 .. _crispr:

 crispr (CRISPR detection)
 -------------------------
-``crispr`` integrates CRISPR Recognition Tool (`CRT <http://www.room220.com/crt/>`_) which can detect the repeat units and spacer of CRISPR.
-Moreover, the false positives can be removed by comparing candidates with genome annotation.
+``crispr`` integrates CRISPR Recognition Tool (`CRT <http://www.room220.com/crt/>`_) which can detect the repeat units and spacers of CRISPR.
+Moreover, the false positive can be removed by comparing candidates with genome annotation.

 - **Required tools**